StarkEffects.com

 This is actually two solutions for in terms of the known coefficients, which is exactly how many solutions you expect for a quadratic equation.

 In this article, we will derive the quadratic formula as a solution to the given equation.
-Deriving this formula is quite easy, but after we learn the formula, most people never bother to think about where is comes from, they just use it.
+Deriving this formula is quite easy, but after learning the formula, most people never again bother to think about where it comes from, they just use it.

 Then we take the resulting constant term to the other side of the equation by subtracting it from both sides